 The company holds its headquarters in Dublin – one of the largest and most well-known cities in all of Ireland.
 A Mr. Paul Marchant operates at the CEO, and the retailer is known primarily for supplying goods in fashion and apparel, as well as bags, jewelry and other accessories.

-Primark Store Brands
+Common Primark Store Brands & Labels

-some of the most notable house-brands include Atmosphere, Opia, Primark Home, Limited Edition, Young Dimension, Backswing, Butler and Webb, and plenty more.
+Some of the most notable house-brands include Atmosphere, Opia, Primark Home, Limited Edition, Young Dimension, Backswing, Butler and Webb, and plenty more.
 All of these labels specialize in something specific, such as formal, casual, kids, or sports attire.
 Other sections of the namesake have their foot in something outside of clothes altogether, such as cosmetics or home furnishings.

 The latest count puts the total number of Primark stores at a staggering two-hundred and twenty-three.
 A bulk of these, over 150 to be precise, are nestled somewhere in the United Kingdom.
 Ireland hold close to forty, Spain has twenty, and so on.
 Belgium only holds home to one, while the Netherlands can claim double that.